E-911 Addressing

 Address Discrepancy

-Address Request Form
+Address Request Form (pdf)

 Our City government keeps accurate address data for permitting, billing, and emergency response.
-Our GIS serves as the authority system of record for addresses so all other systems for City Departments, such as Fire, Police, Utility Billing, Engineering, Electric, Building, Environmental Utilities, and the City Permit Center, etc. rely on accurate addresses in GIS to perform their particular function well and be compatible with the other integrated systems.
+Our GIS serves as the authority system of record for addresses, so all other systems for City Departments, such as Fire, Police, Utility Billing, Engineering, Electric, Building, Environmental Utilities, and the City Permit Center, etc. rely on accurate addresses in GIS to perform their particular function well and be compatible with the other integrated systems.

-GIS also keeps our addresses as a point feature class, which allows us to build a composite address locator that first uses address point for the most accurate result, then street ranges for the next best guess.
+GIS also keeps our addresses as a point feature class, which allows us to build a composite address locator that first uses address points for the most accurate result, then street ranges for the next best guess.
 The composite address locator is used for various ad-hoc geocoding operations.

 A central component of the City of Santa Fe Geographic Information System (GIS) is a comprehensive addressing system.
 Addresses are used by a variety of users, provide a convenient reference tool, and are an important part of City Services.
 As a result, it is critical for City operations that the addressing of parcels and buildings is done methodically and follows a set of standards.

 To request an Address Verification Form, please contact the GIS Staff and provide your address.
 Staff will then verify this with the information on record.
 If verified as a valid E-911 address, staff will provide an Address Verification Form.
 If there is a discrepancy, staff will work with you to resolve the issue.
-The Address Verification Form can be obtained in person or sent by email or postal mail.
+The Address Verification Form can be obtained in person or by email or postal mail.

 An E-911 address, or physical address, is the physical location (street address) of a property, residence, or business.
-The mailing address can be the same as the E-911/physical address, dependent on Post Office mail delivery protocols.
+The mailing address can be the same as the E-911/physical address, depending on Post Office mail delivery protocols.
 Mail delivery can be to a PO Box, or as a growing trend, to a ‘cluster box’ (Multiple Box Unit or MBU) not placed at the physical location of a residence or business.

 A valid E-911/physical address is required for all properties, residences, occupied structures, and or businesses in order for emergency service personnel to quickly and efficiently locate you in the event of an emergency.